Kidong-Kim/Enigma/README.md

 ## Abstract

-- The [enigma encryption device](https://en.wikipedia.org/wiki/Enigma_machine) in Java.
-[Project 1 for CS61B](http://inst.eecs.berkeley.edu/~cs61b/fa19/materials/proj/proj1/) - "Data Structures" at UC Berkeley during Spring 2020.
+- The [Enigma encryption device](https://en.wikipedia.org/wiki/Enigma_machine) in Java.
+[Project for CS61B](http://inst.eecs.berkeley.edu/~cs61b/fa19/materials/proj/proj1/) - "Data Structures" at UC Berkeley during Spring 2020.

 - The code is based on skeleton code from the class.
 Project was completed using the IntelliJ Java IDE.
 This submission received full score.